caoyanfei94/caoyanfei94.github.io/about.md

 ## About Me
 <img class="shadow" src="/assets/about/CYF.png" height="210" width="auto" style="border-radius:25%; float: right" />

-I have been a software engineer for 2 years or so at the Department of Information and Communication Technology, **Huawei Technologies Co., Ltd.(HUAWEI)**.

-I received my M. Sc. degree from the **Nanjing University of Aeronautics and Astronautics (NUAA)** in 2019.
+I have received my M. Sc. degree from the **Nanjing University of Aeronautics and Astronautics (NUAA)** since 2019.
 During my M. Sc. study, I worked at the College of Mechanical and Electrical Engineering (CMEE), NUAA, in Nanjing, Jiangsu Province, P. R. China.
+After that, I worked as a software engineer for 2 years or so at the Department of Information and Communication Technology, **Huawei Technologies Co., Ltd.(HUAWEI)**.

 My research interest is in the field of **Medical Robotics**, with particular emphasis on **variable stiffness**, **shape estimation** and **tactile sensing** technologies for **continuum manipulators** used in minimally invasive surgery (MIS).
 Meanwhile, I serve as a **reviewer** for prestigious journals such as Journal of Intelligent & Robotic Systems (JINT), Journal of Intelligent Material Systems and Structures (JIM), and the International Journal of Medical Robotics and Computer Assisted Surgery (RCS).

 ## News
-[October 2021] <font color='red'><b>I am sincerely seeking an appropriate fully funded PhD position</b>.
+[October 2021] <font color='red'><b>I am genuinely seeking an appropriate fully funded PhD position</b>.
 If you and your team are interested in me, please don't hesitate to send me an email: caoyanfei94@163.com.</font> I have been prepared to join your lab at any time! 🌝

 ## Education
 - **M. Sc.** Mechanical and Electronic Engineering (**with Candidate Exempt from Admission Exam**), NUAA, 2016 - 2019<br/>